pinf/pinf-loader-js/README.md

     of this loader are used.
 Load extra features along with your application by [augmenting a sandbox](https://github.com/pinf/pinf-loader-js/blob/master/features/10-Sandbox.js).
   * When writing or generating bundles make sure one consistent set of statically linked modules is contained in each bundle file.
-Dynamic links to other modules or bundles must be made via `require.async()` or `require.sandbox()` respectively.
+Dynamic links to other modules or bundles must be made using `require.async()` or `require.sandbox()` respectively.
 The hierarchy of how your application nests these dynamic links will determine which modules must be included in subsequently loaded bundles to avoid sending the same modules twice.